 Years before, the child psychology nurse from Yale had asked him his thoughts on the same subject face-to-face, as it pertained to his own parents.
 He was less inclined to communicate then, but her notes shows that the 14-year-old “attributed his parents’ divorce to the fact that they must have ‘irritated’ each other as much as they irritated him.”

 Many of his comments on the forum likely reflected trains of thought that he had already pursued to their end point, having typed them out in private writings around this time, as he had with with the pedophilia essay.
-Among the files on the external drive were (as summarized by the Connecticut State Police) “Selfish – Word document explaining why females are selfish” and “umm – Word document detailing how marriage is abusive and negative to people in a relationship.”
+Also among these files on the external drive were (as summarized by the Connecticut State Police) “Selfish – Word document explaining why females are selfish” and “umm – Word document detailing how marriage is abusive and negative to people in a relationship.”

 * * *